endojs/Jessie/README.md

 to the wasm type system which does tag checking but no deep parameterized type checking?
 If static checking makes sense, should we add some of TypeScript's or Flow's syntax for optional type declarations?
-Given function types (parameter and return value), can the rest generally be inferred?
+Let's call such a variant ***Typed TinySES***.
+Given declared function types for parameters and return values, can Typed TinySES infer the rest?
 How would these types play with the Cap'n Proto types?
 What about subtyping?
 What about contravariance?

-It is possible that **Typed TinySES** can be soundly statically typed without implicit runtime checks, but we have not yet investigated this.
-The distributed messages of **Tiny Dr.SES** are likely to be typed, hopefully using the same type system, so that **Typed Tiny Dr.SES** will be straightforward.
+It is plausible that Typed TinySES can be soundly statically typed without implicit runtime checks, but we have not yet verified this.
+The distributed messages of **Tiny Dr.SES** are likely to be typed, to be explicit about what API dependencies are exposed as protocols on the wire.
+These two purposes should use the same type system, so that **Typed Tiny Dr.SES** can be simpler.